philamp/rclone_jelly/README.md

 ### Capabilities and Limitations:

 - Read/Write capabilities are limited to reading files and deleting them.
+- This rclone fork will automatically sort your torrents into 3 subfolder: "shows", "movies" and "default".
+If a torrent couldnt be classified as a movie or a show, you can find it in the "default" folder.
 - There are no server-side traffic limitations.
 - This rclone fork will automatically re-activate direct links when they expire after 1 week.
 - There is a server-side connection limit, which I believe is 16 parallel connections.

 ## Installation:

-For Linux and Mac OSX, I will be providing cross-compiled releases, which I **cannot test**.
-Please feel free to test them out.
+For Linux and Mac OSX, I will be providing cross-compiled releases.
+I dont own a mac and cant test the macos release, so please feel free to test it out.

 ### Windows: